What does Sung Oyate and the Horse Spirit Society do?

 How can I help Pine Ridge Indian Reservation?

 The Sung Oyate is always looking for donations of used tack and equipment.
 Most natives on the reservation cannot afford bridles, saddles, brushes, hoof picks, halters, or lead ropes, yet depend on horses and riding as their only way of life.
-Any donation, including old saddles (English or Western), bridles, and halters, and even just working parts (such as a bit, a cinch, a stirrup, etc) would be an invaluable help to the people of the Pine Ridge Indian Reservation.
+Any donation, including old saddles (Western Only, please), bridles, and halters, and even just working parts (such as a bit, a cinch, etc) would be an invaluable help to the people of the Pine Ridge Indian Reservation.

 Who will be receiving the tack donations?